AbdulmoneamAli/abdulmoneamali.github.io/_pages/service.md

 - *IEEE Wireless Communications Letters*
 - *IEEE Transactions on Cognitive Communications and Networking*
 - *IEEE Transactions on Wireless Communications*
-- Other journals you have reviewed for

 ### Conferences

 - IEEE International Conference on Communications (ICC)
 - IEEE Global Communications Conference (GLOBECOM)
-- Other conferences you have reviewed for